Why AWS IAM is so hard to use

 A security policy can bring a lot or a little into scope.

-Chapter 2, control access to any resource, described the form and operation of AWS security policy and statement elements.
+Control access to any resource described the form and operation of AWS security policy and statement elements.
 The

 Resource elements may include a very narrow or very wide scope, particularly when using wildcards.